Skip to main content

 Where will the passenger train stations be located in each community?

-As of May 1, 2024:
+As of July 1, 2025:

-At this stage in the project’s lifecycle, it is premature to report on all of the potential sites for stations, however each community is committed to accommodating passengers with facilities that are convenient, walkable, and include adequate parking.
+At this stage in the project’s lifecycle, it is premature to report on all the potential sites for stations, however each community is committed to accommodating passengers with facilities that are convenient, walkable, and include adequate parking.

 Will the passenger rail service be ADA compliant to accommodate passengers in wheelchairs and with other disabilities?